Sudden Impact: Plot

 To be more protected, Mick stays with Parkins at her place.
 While visiting them for questioning, Mick attacks Callahan.
 After Callahan subdues Mick and takes him to the police station, Spencer guns down Parkins.

 Callahan and Spencer meet again and sleep together.
 On his way back to the motel, Callahan notices her car, which he had seen earlier at Parkins' place.
 Returning there, he finds Parkins' body.
 Two of Mick's friends bail him out of jail.
 Meanwhile, Callahan's partner Horace arrives at the motel to celebrate the easing of tensions in San Francisco.
 He meets Mick and his henchmen, instead, who have been waiting to spring an ambush.
 Mick's gang kills Horace and neuters Meathead with a switchblade.
 They then beat up Callahan before throwing him off a pier, presuming he will drown.

 Spencer arrives at the Jannings home with the intention of killing Alby, another one of the rapists.
 To her surprise, Alby, like her sister, is catatonic; a guilty conscience caused him to attempt suicide, which left him with permanent brain damage.
 To protect his own reputation and his only child, Jannings refused to jail the guilty parties.
 He convinces Spencer to spare Alby's life and promises Mick will be punished.
 Mick and his henchmen, however, arrive and capture Spencer, using her gun to kill Jannings.

-Enraged at what happened to Horace and Meathead, Callahan goes after Mick's gang with his .44 Automag.
+Enraged by the attacks to Horace and Meathead, Callahan goes after Mick's gang with his .44 Automag.
 The gang brings Spencer to the boardwalk for another rape but are startled by Callahan's apparent return from the dead.
 Callahan chases Mick after killing his henchmen.
 Mick drags Spencer to the top of a roller coaster, where she breaks free.
-Callahan shoots Mick, who falls from the top of the coaster, crashes through the glass roof of the carousel below, and is impaled on the horn of its unicorn.
+Callahan shoots Mick, who falls from the top of the coaster, crashes through the glass roof of the carousel below, and is impaled on the horn of its unicorns.

-Before the local cops arrive, Harry considers arresting Spencer.
-She, however, convinces him that her actions against the rapists were justified.
-The police arrive and find Spencer's .38 on Mick.
-Ballistics, Callahan states, will prove that "his gun … was used in all the killings."
-Callahan and a vindicated Spencer leave the crime scene together.
+As the local cops deal with the crime scene, Spencer asks Harry, "what happens now?"
+Before he can answer, she goes on an angry tirade, talking about rights and justice, saying Harry will never understand.
+A policeman informs Harry they have found a .38 on Mick.
+Ballistics, Callahan replies, will prove that "his gun … was used in all the killings," telling the cop that, "it's over."
+Callahan and Spencer leave the crime scene together.